List of unreleased songs recorded by Pink Floyd: "Green Onions"

-A cover of "Green Onions" by Booker T. & the M.G.'s was performed on the BBC1 TV program Tomorrow's World on 12 December 1967.
+A cover of "Green Onions" by Booker T. & the M.G.'s was performed on the BBC1 TV programme Tomorrow's World on 12 December 1967.

 "Have You Got It Yet?"

 "Have You Got It Yet?" is an unfinished song written by Barrett during the short time in which Pink Floyd was a five-piece.
 At the time, David Gilmour had been asked to join as a fifth member and second guitarist, while Barrett, whose mental state was creating issues with the band, was intended to remain home and compose songs, much as Brian Wilson had done for The Beach Boys; however, this idea was soon abandoned.

 Barrett's unpredictable behaviour at the time and idiosyncratic sense of humour combined to create a song that, initially, seemed like an ordinary Barrett tune.
 However, as soon as the others attempted to join in and learn the song, Barrett changed the melodies and structure, making it impossible for the others to follow, while singing the chorus "Have You Got It Yet?" and having the rest of the band answer "No, no!".
 This would be his last attempt to write material for Pink Floyd before leaving the band.
 Waters stated in an interview for The Pink Floyd and Syd Barrett Story that, upon realizing Barrett was deliberately making the tune impossible to learn, he put down his bass guitar, left the room, and never attempted to play with Barrett again.
 Waters had called it "a real act of mad genius".
 The song was never recorded by Pink Floyd or Barrett, but its title was used for the 2023 documentary Have You Got It Yet?
-The story of Syd Barrett and Pink Floyd, directed by Roddy Bogawa and Storm Thorgerson.
+The Story of Syd Barrett and Pink Floyd, directed by Roddy Bogawa and Storm Thorgerson.